 Spyfall is delightfully simple, with few components.
-Each game is comprised of seven cards which depict the same location – for example a cruise ship, a zoo, or a bank – and one spy card, with no location details.
+Each game is comprised of seven cards which depict the same location and one spy card, with no location details.
 Each location card will state the player’s role.
 Perhaps they work at this location, or maybe they’re a customer, or a tourist.
 Players are each dealt a location card, but one unlucky player will get a card that just says ‘spy’.
 In the centre of the group there’s a booklet showing what all the possible locations are.

-The game will see players chat about the place they’re pretending to be in, and their reason for being there – without revealing too much – and the spy’s job is to blend in, and work out the location without getting caught.
+The game will see players chat about the place they’re pretending to be in, and their reason for being there without revealing too much.
+The spy’s job is to blend in, and work out the location without getting caught.

-What unfolds is a hilariously cagey conversation, where players who aren’t actually the spy will sound vague and evasive in their attempts to avoid revealing the location.
+What unfolds is a hilariously cagey conversation.
+Players who aren’t actually the spy will sound vague and evasive in their attempts to avoid revealing the location.
 Conspiracies will form about who the spy might be, and the actual spy will seek divert attention away from themselves.
 An excellent part of the game is that some people’s roles might require them to act suspiciously.
 They might get a card where their role is ‘thief’ – causing them to behave… just like a spy!

 The game ends either with the spy correctly guessing the location – desperately blurting out “WE’RE AT THE SUPERMARKET” – or by all other players unanimously and correctly guessing who the spy is.
 If you’re the spy, you’ll spend the game frantically sweating and trying not to get caught, and if you’re not, you’ll struggle to stop laughing throughout.

 Skull is a game of risk-taking and trapping your friends.
 You each have a set of four sturdy circular cards, like coasters.
 Three cards have beautiful flower artwork, and one has a skull.
-You’ll take turns to place your cards face-down in front of you, and once everyone has laid at least one card, players can try to claim victory by stopping play, and attempting to turn over two or more flower cards - without revealing a skull.
+You’ll take turns to place your cards face-down in front of you.
+Once everyone has laid at least one card, players can try to claim victory by stopping play, and attempting to turn over two or more flower cards - without revealing a skull.

 If a player declares: “I can turn over two flowers”, others are able to swoop in and steal, by trying to one-up their opponents and increase the number of cards they’ll try to turn over: “Oh yeah?
 I can do three”.
 The catch is that you have to start by turning over your own cards first.
 Players can try to trap their opponents by starting the challenge to flip, but they’ll catch themselves out if no one tries to out-do them and they’ve already played their own skull card.
 If players fail in their attempt, and reveal a skull, they lose one of their own cards at random, making it tougher for them to bluff as the game goes on.